ibekiaris/zf2-annotation-validator/README.md

 ### LICENSE

-The files in this archive are released under the MIT license.
+The files in this archive are released under license.
 You can find a copy of this license in [LICENSE.txt](LICENSE.txt).